Skip to content

 Create a production server (region and size will be prompted):

-$ trellis droplet create production
+$ trellis server create production

 Create a 1gb server in the nyc3 region:

-$ trellis droplet create --region=nyc3 --size=s-1vcpu-1gb production
+$ trellis server create --region=nyc3 --size=s-1vcpu-1gb production

 Create a server but skip provisioning:

-$ trellis droplet create --skip-provision production
+$ trellis server create --skip-provision production

 Arguments: